nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ![CVEs](media/lab3_none-cves.png)

-Click on the `basics-plus2` Instance, you should see a list of all the CVEs identified by NGINX One Console CVE scanner.
+Click on `one-workshop-plus2` Instance, you should see a list of all the CVEs identified by NGINX One Console CVE scanner.
 NOTE: *This list may not include ALL CVEs*, rather just the list that NGINX One Console knows about at the time of the last scan.

-Basics Plus1 | Basics Plus2
+One Workshop Plus1 | One Workshop Plus2
 :-------------------------:|:-------------------------:
 ![Container CVEs](media/lab3_basics-plus1-cves.png) | ![Container CVEs](media/lab3_basics-plus2-cves.png)